IVC Filters May Cause Serious Injuries or Death

 Many people have already filed IVC filter lawsuits.
 If you are a victim of a defective IVC filter, you too may have a claim.

-At the law office of Scott C. Gottlieb, Injury Law Attorney, we understand what you are going through.
+At Scott C. Gottlieb, Injury Law Attorney, we understand what you are going through.
 We understand that being harmed by a medical device never makes sense, and that you may have incurred injuries that will forever impact your future.
 We also understand that you may not know where to turn or whom to trust moving forward.

 We want you to know that at our law offices, we will always put your needs first.
 We can conduct a thorough investigation into your IVC filter case, and work hard to prove the negligence of the device manufacturer, as well as any other responsible parties.
 If you are ready to schedule a free case consultation to learn more about how we can help, contact us today by calling us or filling out our online contact form.